Two-dimensional bound excitons in real space and Landau quantization space: A comparative study: Appendix

-Figure~\ref{FigA1}(b) shows the three lowest energy levels obtained in the Landau quantization space, which are given as a function of the matrix dimension cutoff $N_{\text{cut}}$ when $B=5$ T and $50$ T. At the weak magnetic field $B=5$ T, we see that $\varepsilon_{1s}$ decreases slowly with $N_{\text{cut}}$ and will remain unchanged when $N_{\text{cut}}$ is large enough, meaning that it converges to the accurate result.
+Figure~\ref{FigA1}(b) shows the three lowest levels obtained in the Landau quantization space, which are given as a function of the matrix dimension cutoff $N_{\text{cut}}$ when $B=5$ T and $50$ T. At the weak magnetic field $B=5$ T, we see that $\varepsilon_{1s}$ decreases slowly with $N_{\text{cut}}$.
+To get an accurate result of $\varepsilon_{1s}$, one needs to set $N_{\text{cut}}$ to be large enough.
 For $\varepsilon_{2s}$ and $\varepsilon_{2p+}$, the convergence is reached at a smaller $N_{\text{cut}}$.
 By comparison, at the strong magnetic field $B=50$ T, we observe that the energy levels are almost unchanged with $N_{\text{cut}}$.
-According to these results, we suggest that in the Landau quantization space, the convergence is poor for the lower energy levels and weak magnetic field, which can be attributed to the finite matrix dimension truncation that is associated with the potential energy matrix element, but can be quickly reached for the higher energy levels and the strong magnetic field.
+We conclude that in the Landau quantization space, the convergence is poor for the lower energy levels and weak magnetic field, but can be quickly reached for the higher energy levels and the strong magnetic field.
 Considering our computational resources, we set $N_{\text{cut}}=300$ in the main text.